-2.7 Derived Clocks.
+3.9 Derived Clocks.

-Figure 29 shows a concatenation of finite-state machines running from the same clock.
-Of course, canonicly, these together simply form one larger FSM.
+Figure 61 shows a concatenation of finite-state machines running from the same clock.
+Of course, viewed another way, these together simply form one larger FSM.
 However, the decomposed view is vital in practice, since the density of wiring between FSMs will be lower than within the FSM and the functionality, authorship, history and even ownership of the IPR (intellectual property rights) of the FSMs will be different.